DannySom/Power-issues/README.md

 5.)
 Monitor system temperatures after repairs using BIOS tools or hardware monitoring software to confirm the issue is resolved.

-<h2>Unusual Noises </h2>

-**Symptoms:**
-Computer becomes excessively hot, fans run loudly, and the system may slow down, shut down, or reboot unexpectedly.

-**Possible Causes or Root Issues:**
-Overheating is usually caused by poor ventilation, dust buildup, failing fans, dried or improperly applied thermal paste, or blocked airflow inside the case.

-<ins>Fixes:</ins>

-1.)
-Check if all fans are working properly (CPU fan, case fans, and power supply fan).
-   - Ensure that dust is not blocking fan blades or air vents.

-2.)
-Use a can of compressed air to blow dust out of the fans, vents, and heat sinks.
-   - You may also use an electronics-safe vacuum.
-Do NOT use a normal household vacuum, as it can generate static electricity and damage components.

-3.)
-Verify that airflow inside the case is unobstructed.
-Ensure cables are not blocking fans and that the computer is not placed in an enclosed or poorly ventilated area.

-4.)
-If fans are working correctly and overheating continues, the issue may be related to the CPU heat sink or thermal paste.
-   - Remove the CPU heat sink, carefully clean off the old thermal paste, apply a new, thin layer of thermal paste, and securely reinstall the heat sink.

-5.)
-Monitor system temperatures after repairs using BIOS tools or hardware monitoring software to confirm the issue is resolved.

 <h2>🛑 Application Crashing / Not Responding</h2>